speckhard/matlab_grid_estimation/README.md

 # Rajagopal_Grid_Estimation
-Scripts to evaluate different algorithms for grid estimation

-The following scripts are to reproduce results from the Chow-Liu algorithm in the NAPS paper by Yizheng and Dr. Weng
+The following github repository is meant to include Matlab programs to reproduce and extend results of grid topology estimation using the Chow-Liu algorithm for different mutual information computational techniques.
+The programs are meant to extend and speed up computation experiments made in the NAPS paper by Yizheng and Dr. Weng <http://ieeexplore.ieee.org/abstract/document/7335248/>

-mutual_information_compututation_10_7_16
-This script is the main script to compute the graph of the estimated grid topology

-cycle_check_start.m
-This script determines which node out of a potential branch that we should begin searching for a cycle if this branch is created

-cycle_check.m
-This script checks to see if adding a branch will create a cycle in our graph.
+Author: DTS@stanford.edu , speckharddt@gmail.com
+Date: September 25th, 2017